Diamondrubix/cs342Homework4/Game5/README.md

 Network stuff was reworked to work with a spectator gui.
 I added a gui for the spectator.
 Now the spectator can see what every player sees combined.
 Even displays that go only to specific players will be visable to the spectator.

+Game class was modified not to crash when given an invalid ip address.

+I added the win condition of after all players have exited the total value of their inventory is added up and the player with the highest value wins the game.
+If there is a tie everybody is a loser.

 Alexander Oey (aoey2):